-Cincinnati Catastrophic Injury Lawyer reviewing Accidental Electrocution Accident Lawsuits
+Cincinnati Catastrophic Injury Lawyer reviewing Accidental Electrocution and burn injury lawsuits

 Accidental Electrocution injuries and deaths are some of the most tragic and preventable construction accidents.
 Poor site design, equipment misuse, and often simple inattention can lead to severe injuries and death due to contact with electrical wires.
 In fact, accidental electrocution is the fourth most common cause of death for construction workers.